 Some areas of the hospital, including the Intensive Therapy Unit (ITU), High Dependency Unit (HDU), and the Emergency Department provide urgent medical care in emergency situations and, in line with national guidance members of the opposite sex will be in the same facility.
 However, every effort is made to ensure that patients' privacy and dignity is maintained - through the use of partitioning and the absence of opposing beds.

-If you have any questions about same-sex accommodation please don’t hesitate to ask a member of the relevant ward's nursing team.
+If you have any questions about same-sex accommodations please don’t hesitate to ask a member of the ward's nursing team.

 A: The room where your bed is, where you sleep, will only have patients of the same sex as you.
 Your toilet and bathroom will be just for your gender, and will be close to your bed area.

 Q: Will there be both men and women on the ward?